 This post may contain affiliate links.
 Please see my full Disclosure Policy for details.

-Tender, flavorful beef topped with provolone cheese makes a delicious Slow Cooker Beef Dip sandwich-perfect for dipping in au jus!
+Tender, flavorful beef topped with provolone cheese makes a delicious French Dip sandwich that’s perfect for dipping in au jus!
+Make it in the slow cooker or pressure cooker for a quick dinner.

 During these hot summer months, avoiding the oven for dinner is a must!
-When I saw these crockpot beef sandwiches by Dana from This Silly Girl’s Life, I pinned them to try on a hot day.
+When I saw these crockpot beef sandwiches by Dana from This Silly Girl’s Life, I knew they would convert perfectly to Crockpot Express French Dip Sandwiches.

 Ingredients

-- beef roast-chuck roast is preferred because it’s marbled with fat and slow cooks so beautifully.
+- beef roast-chuck roast is best because it’s marbled with fat and slow cooks or pressure cooks so beautifully.
 However, I have used a brisket instead because that’s what was on sale.
-Any good roast would do just fine-it cooks so low and slow that it’s tender and delicious when it’s done.
+I prefer slow cooking for cheaper cuts of meat and pressure cooking for the better cuts.

 - onion powder